-Money Laundering Defense Lawyer in Fort Lauderdale
+Money Laundering Defense Lawyer

-Broward County federal criminal attorneys specializing in financial crimes
+Federal criminal attorneys specializing in financial crimes

 People who engage in illegal activities for monetary gain must cover their tracks to avoid detection by law enforcement.
 Money laundering is the process by which individuals and criminal organizations use a series of complex financial transactions to make the proceeds of criminal conduct appear to be derived from a legitimate source.
 Those who are accused of this type of crime in Florida may face serious charges in federal or state court.
 Those who are investigated are also often investigated for organized crime and racketeering.
 If evidence is found, those crimes may result in additional sentencing for separate charges, making it essential to hire a Fort Lauderdale money laundering defense attorney immediately after being charged.